 If you received COS status due to the COVID-19 evacuation, but did not receive this letter, please contact your country desk officer at [country name]@peacecorps.gov.
 (Examples: [email protected], [email protected])

-Application of NCE differs for Volunteers, Peace Corps Response Volunteers, and Trainees.
+Get full details on how application of NCE differs for evacuated Volunteers, Peace Corps Response Volunteers, and Trainees.

 How will this affect Coverdell Fellowships?